 Sizing & Fit

-- Works for all foot volumes – you can add on insoles in different thicknesses too.
+- High volume – you can add extra insoles in different thicknesses to your order.

 For more details on Freet’s sizing & fit, read my in-depth Freet Review.